sedol1339/files/abstracts.md

 Sutton, R. S., Machado, M. C., Holland, G. Z., Szepesvari, D., Timbers, F., Tanner, B., & White, A. (2022).
 Reward-Respecting Subtasks for Model-Based Reinforcement Learning. arXiv, 2202.03466.
 Retrieved from https://arxiv.org/abs/2202.03466v4

+Träuble, F., Goyal, A., Rahaman, N., Mozer, M., Kawaguchi, K., Bengio, Y., & Schölkopf, B. (2022).
+Discrete Key-Value Bottleneck. arXiv, 2207.11240.
+Retrieved from https://arxiv.org/abs/2207.11240v3

+    - We tackle the problem of catastrophic forgetting during fine-tuning
+    - We propose an architecture built upon a discrete bottleneck of separate and learnable key-value codes
+    - The encoded input is used to select the nearest keys, and the corresponding values are fed to the decoder
+    - This enables localized and context-dependent model updates
+    - It allows learning under distribution shifts and reduces the complexity of the hypothesis class
+    - We evaluate on class-incremental learning scenarios wide variety of pre-trained models, outperforming baselines

 Vanchurin, V., Wolf, Y. I., Katsnelson, M. I., & Koonin, E. V. (2022).
 Toward a theory of evolution as multilevel learning.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A., 119(6), e2120037119.
 Retrieved from https://doi.org/10.1073/pnas.2120037119

 Wang, H., Ma, S., Huang, S., Dong, L., Wang, W., Peng, Z., ...Wei, F. (2022).
 Foundation Transformers. arXiv, 2210.06423.
 Retrieved from https://arxiv.org/abs/2210.06423v2